omahs/containerd/BUILDING.md

 > Makefile target will disable the btrfs driver within the containerd Go build.

 Vendoring of external imports uses the [Go Modules](https://golang.org/ref/mod#vendoring).
 You need to use `go mod` command to modify the dependencies.
-After modifition, you should run `go mod tidy` and `go mod vendor` to ensure the `go.mod`, `go.sum` files and `vendor` directory are up to date.
+After modification, you should run `go mod tidy` and `go mod vendor` to ensure the `go.mod`, `go.sum` files and `vendor` directory are up to date.
 Changes to these files should become a single commit for a PR which relies on vendored updates.